VidHarm: A Clip Based Dataset for Harmful Content Detection

-For all clips where the classifiers disagree, a second review is conducted jointly and a refined label produced.
+For all clips where the annotators disagree, a second review is conducted jointly and a refined label produced.
 VidHarm is labeled twice for multiple reasons.
 The main reason is to ensure that the dataset is consistent and unbiased.
 This is important since it may be difficult for a layperson to judge whether the labels are accurate or not.
 Additionally, this closely corresponds to the procedure used to classify films for the Swedish market, where two classifiers are required by law to make a joint decision.
 In this way, the data collection stays as close as possible to the working process that the classifiers are used to.

 Furthermore, the additional label enables refinement of the dataset by relabelling all samples with disagreement.
 An alternative method would be to train models on the dataset and reassess all labels which the model and label disagree \cite{Beyer2020,northcutt2021pervasive}.
 However, this method requires the trained models to be extremely accurate which is difficult to achieve, especially early in the data collection process.